weneten/notion-storage/notion_upload_split_plan.md

   **Example:**
   - For a 1.2 GiB file:
-    - Split into 1 GiB part and 0.2 GiB part
+    - Split into two 500 MiB parts and one 0.2 GiB part
-    - 1 GiB part → upload as multipart
+    - Each 500 MiB part → upload as multipart
     - 0.2 GiB part → upload as single-part
     - Each part gets its own DB entry with `is_visible` unchecked
     - After all parts, upload a JSON metadata file and create a DB entry with `is_visible` checked

-- **If file ≤ 1 GiB:**
+- **If file ≤ 500 MiB:**
   - If file > 20 MiB: upload as multipart
   - If file ≤ 20 MiB: upload as single-part
   - Create a single DB entry: